 Our primary work was to help the Kyrgyz church run a local kids camp.
-With less than 1% of the people there being Christian, helping hands are much needed to help serve the hundreds of kids who attend and to encourage the local church.
+There, in Kyrgyzstan, less than 1% of the people are Christian.
+Helping hands are much needed to help serve the hundreds of kids who attend camp and to encourage the local church.

 One of the ministries of this church is to care for the local orphans who have aged out of the system there.

-The pastor of the Kyrgyz church was moved to start what is now called Oak House after a little girl at the local orphanage asked “Is it true that when we leave here, the boys will go to jail and the girls will become prostitutes?”
+In their “origin story” the pastor of the Kyrgyz church was moved to start a home for aged-out orphans after conversation with an orphan girl.
+She asked him, “Is it true that when we leave here, the boys will go to jail and the girls will become prostitutes?”

-As I worked at the church, I worked alongside some of the girls being helped by their home, the Oak House.
+As I volunteered at the church, I worked alongside some of the girls being helped by their home, the Oak House.
 I saw the power of a caring community.

-We got to visit where they live and hear more from them about their experiences.
-I felt like I was getting to see in action something very close to what I hoped to do here in the US.
-I felt like the hope and peace I saw in these girls was the result of being invested in personally and I could see this working out back here in California, where the foster care situation is dire.
+I saw in action something very close to what I thought to do here in the US.
+Truly, the hope and peace in these girls was the result of being invested in personally.

-We were saddened to learn how they are over-represented on the streets, in human trafficking, and in prisons.
+Foster youth are over-represented in homelessness, in human trafficking, and in prisons.

 When we learned about these outcomes, we revisited this idea of helping house homeless former foster kids.
 Eric was quickly on board.
 He values investing in family, helping others and teaching.